ericaraujophd/ericaraujophd.github.io/_pages/about.md

 * MSc in Computer Science, [Federal University of Minas Gerais](https://ufmg.br/), Brazil, 2009
 * BSc in Computer Science, [Federal University of Viçosa](https://www.ufv.br/), Brazil, 2007

+---

+You can find more about me on my [LinkTree](https://linktr.ee/earaujo).